greatscottgadgets/ubertooth/host/python/ubtbr/README.md

 # Ubtbr
-A small python library to interact with the ubtbr firwmare.
+A python library to interact with the ubtbr firwmare.
 Implements communication with the firmware, and provide a simple LMP layer to setup an unencrypted connection.

-The ubertooth-ubtbr.py tool provide a command-line interface to most functionnalities of ubtbr.
+The *ubertooth-ubtbr* tool provide a command-line interface to most functionnalities of ubtbr:

-To start an inquiry:
+Start an inquiry:
 >>> inquiry

-To connect to a device:
+Connect to a device:
 >>> page 11:22:33:44:55:66

 or

->>> 112233445566
+>>> page 112233445566

+Become visible:
+>>> inquiry_scan

+Become connectable:
+>>> page_scan

-To be visible and connectable:
+Become both visible and connectable:
 >>> discoverable

-To ping the device with L2CAP echo transfers:
+Ping the device with L2CAP echo transfers:

->>> l2ping
+>>> l2ping 11:22:33:44:55:66

 You can stop the current command with Ctrl+C.